VLolov/Norgate/README.md

 ## Backtesting on Futures ##

 `18.01.2024`
-## Strarting with implementation of Backtester
+## Starting with implementation of Backtester

+`30.01.2025`
+## Backtester with multiple strategies and instruments implemented